Aliases for PDK2 Gene

 External Ids for PDK2 Gene

 This gene encodes a member of the pyruvate dehydrogenase kinase family.
 The encoded protein phosphorylates pyruvate dehydrogenase, down-regulating the activity of the mitochondrial pyruvate dehydrogenase complex.
 Overexpression of this gene may play a role in both cancer and diabetes.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Dec 2010]

 GeneCards Summary for PDK2 Gene

 PDK2 (Pyruvate Dehydrogenase Kinase 2) is a Protein Coding gene.
-Diseases associated with PDK2 include Polycystic Kidney Disease 2 and Autosomal Dominant Polycystic Kidney Disease.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Diseases associated with PDK2 include Autosomal Dominant Polycystic Kidney Disease.
+Among its related pathways are Metabolism and Signaling by Retinoic Acid.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
 An important paralog of this gene is PDK1.

 UniProtKB/Swiss-Prot for PDK2 Gene